CybercentreCanada/assemblyline-service-cuckoo/README.md

 Use the `vmprep.py` script included in this repository under the `vm/` directory.
 It may be copied and used on its own on a separate system outside of your AL cluster. `vmprep.py` does the following steps:

-1. Create a linked clone of the VM
+1. Creates a linked clone of the VM
-2. Modifies some settings of the new VM
+2. Modifies some settings of the new VM (the XML configuration used by KVM)
 3. Boots the VM and confirms connectivity with the cuckoo agent
 4. Takes a running snapshot
 5. Exports all necessary files to a directory specified with `--output` (default: al_cuckoo_vms)